linuxgruven/Glosure/Tutorial.md

 ## 1. What is Glosure?

 Glosure is a scripting programming language with lisp-like syntax designed for Grey Hack.
-Glosure.gs is Glosure's reference implementation and it is a syntax processor/intepreter for Glosure in Grey Hack.
+Glosure.gs is Glosure's reference implementation and it is a syntax processor/interpreter for Glosure in Grey Hack.

 The name for Glosure means "Grey hack closure".
 The name for Glosure.gs means "Glosure lisp-like object-oriented scripting user runtime environment".

 ## 2. Why use Glosure?

-Glosure can be used as a tool, an embedded intepreter for a tool, a scripting language, or the core intepreter of a bigger tool built upon Glosure.
+Glosure can be used as a tool, an embedded interpreter for a tool, a scripting language, or the core interpreter of a bigger tool built upon Glosure.

 ## 3. Get started.